 Autologous breast augmentation aims to increase the volume and improve the shape and curvature of the breasts.
 The areas from where fat was taken till also be decreased in size.
 The operation is designed to create mild to moderate changes in breast volume, but ultimately depends on your own anatomy and the Plastic Surgeon that you entrust your procedure with.

-Recovery from fat transfer breast augmentation is estimated at one to two months.
+Recovery from fat transfer breast augmentation ( Autologous Breast Augmentation) estimated at one to two months.
 Women who undergo this surgery need to limit any physical activity for a period of 6 weeks post-operatively to optimise healing and the percentage of fat that is retained in the breast.

-Learning more about fat transfer breast augmentation can be quite an eye-opener for interested parties who want to try out the procedure.
+Learning more about fat transfer breast augmentation can be quite an eye-opener for interested parties.
 If you’re interested in improving the shape and increasing the size of your breasts without the use of implants, fat transfer may be suitable for you.

 Interested in getting a fat transfer?
 The Lotus Institute combines superior technologies with first-class care to achieve our goal of excellence in cosmetic, plastic and laser surgery in Australia.
 Contact us today!